 It’s your legal right that estate agents:

-- Can’t invent offers in order to force the price up
+- don’t invent offers in order to force the price up

 If you suspect that an agent has acted in breach of these regulations, you should contact the local authority’s trading standards department.